 The site isn't organized quite as well as we'd like.
 Head off to ExpressVPN's support site, for instance, and you're presented with the options 'Get instructions', 'Troubleshoot now' and 'Contact support'; very clear pointers on where you need to go next.
-At NordVPN, you get the sections 'FAQ', 'General Info', 'Billing' and 'Connectivity', and it sometimes took a little more work to find the details we were after.
+At NordVPN, you get the sections 'FAQ', 'General Info', 'Billing' and 'Connectivity', and it sometimes takes a little more work to find the details you are after.

 Once you get to the tutorials and guides, though, there's a lot to like here, with plenty of detailed but easy-to-follow setup and troubleshooting advice.

-If the bot can't help you, NordVPN also offers 24/7 live chat support with real human beings, and in our experience this works very well.
+If it turns out the bot can't help you, NordVPN also offers 24/7 live chat support with real human beings, and in our experience this works very well.
 We posed a simple question and received a friendly opening response from a support agent within a couple of minutes.

 Email support is available, too.
 Replies take a little longer – hours, rather than minutes, in our experience – but that's comparable with many other VPNs, and NordVPN responses were generally accurate and detailed enough to solve our problem.

-NordVPN is an appealing VPN provider with loads of servers, and an excellent no-logging audit.
-It's not quite the cheapest, or the fastest, or the most powerful VPN we've seen, but the company has added a bunch of welcome improvements and enhancements recently, and overall, it's a polished and professional service which will deliver good results for most users.
+NordVPN is an appealing VPN provider with great performance, loads of features, and an excellent no logging audit.
+It's not the cheapest VPN around, and we've a few small issues with the app interfaces.
+But the company has added a bunch of welcome improvements recently, and overall, it's a polished and professional service which will deliver good results for most users.